After Helene, Neighbors Needed a Place to Connect

 People are a part of nature—so we’re more ourselves when we can connect with the natural world.
 Conserving Carolina creates opportunities for people to strengthen that sense of connection.
 That makes conservation stronger because people will protect what they know and love.

-Last year, Conserving Carolina held 421 community engagement events.
-That’s more than one per day!
+Last year, Conserving Carolina held 311 community engagement events.
+That’s nearly one per day!
 Our hope is to connect people of all ages, abilities, and backgrounds with the great outdoors.

 We offer a variety of activities to connect people with the great outdoors.
 We offer guided hikes with insights into our local ecology, including our spring and fall hiking series and special hikes for our members and volunteers.
 We also hold regular outdoor volunteer workdays.
 We hold the popular White Squirrel Hiking Challenge to introduce you to some of the great places you’re helping to protect when you support Conserving Carolina.
 We also offer the flexible Flying Squirrel Outdoor Challenge, which can be tailored to all interests and abilities.
 And we offer forest bathing experiences, where you can awaken your senses to the wonder of the forest.